Robust Reinforcement Learning with Dynamic Distortion Risk Measures: Problem Setup

 As opposed to the typical literature on robust MDPs, we consider uncertainty sets directly on the distribution of costs-to-go instead of the transition probabilities.
 This allows us to capture dependence on the factors that generates them, such as the transition probabilities, the agent's actions, and other moment constraints through the form of $\varphi$.
 Moreover, in a \RL{} setting, the agent can sample transitions but does not necessarily know the true underlying dynamics.
 In this sense, our formulation makes no explicit assumptions on how the uncertainty set interacts with $\PP(\statedum \;\ifnum\currentgrouptype=16 \middle\fi|\; \state_{\timeidx}, \action_{\timeidx})$.

-\begin{remark} Here, we do not subtract the dynamic robust risk of zero to obtain a weak recursive dynamic risk measure (see Theorem 4 of \cite{moresco2024uncertainty}), as the risk of zero does not depend on the policy parameters and, hence, does not play a role in the optimization procedure. \end{remark}
+\begin{remark} Here, we do not subtract the dynamic robust risk of zero to obtain a weak recursive dynamic risk measure \citep[see Theorem 4 of][]{moresco2025uncertainty}, as the risk of zero does not depend on the policy parameters and, hence, does not play a role in the optimization procedure. \end{remark}

 Given \cref{eq:problem}, we define the \emph{value function} for an agent as the running risk-to-go

 for all $\state \in \statespace$ and $\timeidx \in \timespace$.
 It gives the (time-consistent) dynamic risk of the sequence of future costs for the agent following the policy $\policy$ at a certain time $\timeidx$ when being in a specific state $\state$.
 Using \cref{def:robust-risk}, the dynamic programming equations for a specific policy $\policy$ are